calebcadainoo/CORS-Error-Fix/README.md

 This is a short quickest fix for your CORS Error in making API Calls

 # Solution
-Prefix the api URL with this
+Prefix the API URL with this
 - https://cors-anywhere.herokuapp.com/

-example
+Example
 - https://cors-anywhere.herokuapp.com/https://kwamehasmay.wives/getsomething/